FireBreather65/FireBreather65/README.md

 Nothing currently, though I'm definitely open to collab! 😀

 ## 📫 How to reach me
-On here, I don't have any other contacts at the moment.
+Under the discussions tab on this repo, I don't have any other contacts at the moment.

 ## Other Fun Things About Me